vitaut/vitaut.net/_posts/2014-04-30-reporting-system-errors-made-easy.md

 provides two exception classes, <code>SystemError</code> and
 <code>WindowsError</code>.
 The constructors of both classes take an error code,
 a format string and arbitrary formatting arguments like the <code>format</code>
 function.
-Each function formats the arguments according to the format string, gets the error message corresponding to the error code and constructs an exception object with the description of the form:
+Each constructor formats the arguments according to the format string, gets the error message corresponding to the error code and constructs an exception object with the description of the form: